orkun34/FuelManagement/README.md

 # FuelManagement

-Project Nebula is a kind of product review check application that handles inappropriate words which comes from client review.
+Project FuelManagement is a kind of fuel consumption check application for vendors

 Modules that are used in projects are;
  - spring-boot